Regional Social Policy and Planning

 A knowledge base developed in SPSW1001 Australian Welfare Policy (formerly SPSW1010) and SPSW2110 Community Processes and Social change (formerly SPSW2010), SWRK1001 Introduction to Social Work (formerly SWRK1010) and SWRK2001 Social Work Theory and Practice 1 (formerly SWRK2100) or equivalent courses.

-Presentation: Oral Assessment, Data Analysis & Manipulation Written Task
+Presentation: Oral Assessment, Data Analysis and Manipulation Written Task

 Online Learning Activity: Contribution to Online Discussions of Ethical Issues